Do the government really want to cure nicotine addiction?

 In short – these companies save a fortune by helping their employees to quit smoking.

-The growing number of health insurance companies around the world who pay for their policyholders to attend our centers also save a fortune when they contract our services.
+The growing number of health insurance companies around the world who pay for their policyholders to attend our clinics also save a fortune when they contract our services.
 The cost of treating their policyholders is dramatically reduced when they quit smoking – as are the former smokers’ premiums.
 It’s a win-win situation.

 When a nicotine addict frees themselves from their addiction it costs the government money…remember the tax yield from nicotine addiction I mentioned earlier.
 It’s the complete opposite of the effect when an employee or insurance policyholder escapes from their addiction.
 The employer or insurance company save money.